marcelo-ferraz/smol-forms/readme.md

 I chose to provide those two endpoints, so you can use what feels more confortable to you.
 Their core is the same, which is actually the hook, so there are no surprises when using it.
 Chose whatever you like and be happy.
 ### The useSmolForm hook
+This hook is the central point of the lib.
+It concerns itself with entity `validation`, entity `binding` and the entity `value`.

 ### Props
 | Property          | Type                                        | Default          | Description                                                                                                                                                             |